 Cloud Accounts

-You have created account(s) for Oracle Cloud Infrastructure and/or Amazon Web Services cloud platforms.
+You have created account(s) for Oracle Cloud Infrastructure, Amazon Web Services, and/or Google Cloud Platform.

 Set up